 A lot can be said for this motivation.
 The beginning of a project is usually an opportunity for a fresh start.
-Regardless of how advanced your business analysis skills are, or how fine-tuned your business analysis process is, there is always room to do better.
+Regardless of how advanced your business analysis skills are, or how mature your processes are, there is always room to do better.

 While it is true that we can't control project outcomes, we can approach our business analysis role in a manner that produces a significant and lasting effect.

-Below, we explore 5 simple ways to avoid repeating mistakes made in previous projects.
+Below, we explore 5 simple ways to avoid repeating mistakes made on previous projects.

 1. Clarify Your Role

 One of the most detrimental mistakes business analysts can make is creating assumptions about their roles.
 This often makes them overlook their responsibilities and areas of expertise.
 When you are not clear on your role, you may end up trampling on other project team members' roles, or following the job description to the letter only to discover that your team needed something extra that wasn't explicitly asked for.
 The end result?
 You fail to deliver what is expected of you.

 There is so much debate over what exactly the role of a business analyst should be.
 To make matters worse, jobs vary so widely across different companies that we sometimes layer expectations on ourselves or overlook what a certain organization or team considers important.

 Overcoming this shortcoming is relatively simple.
 All you need to do is clarify your role and ensure that you have a thorough understanding of it.
 If at all you feel that something is not clear, do not hesitate to ask questions.
 Inform your team and manager of what you will do and when you'll do it, and then deliver on your promise.
 Develop this habit and be consistent throughout the project.